 Yocha Dehe (pronounced “yo-tcha de-hay”) is part of the Cache Creek Casino & Resort in Brooks, CA (just west of Woodland, which is just a little bit north of Sacramento).
 This Brad Bell design has been highly touted since its opening and is known for high-end resort service and conditioning.
 “Yocha Dehe” means “Home by the spring water” (Wintun tribe, I believe) and is laid out in a beautiful little valley along the edge of Cache Creek.
 There are multiple tee boxes here to suit your skill level, topping out at the black tees, which are a whopping 7,337 yards total!

 I had my tee time booked for 10:00 today, but the weather forecast was looking worse and worse as the week went on.
 I was bound and determined to play the course no matter what, though.
 It was pouring all morning on my drive up until I got close to Woodland and it started to break.
 By the time I got out to the course, it was actually pretty sunny.
-But dark clouds were still all around so I knew it would be hit and miss all day.
+However, dark clouds were still all around, and I knew it would be hit and miss all day.

 I guess the threat of awful weather scared everyone else away because I was the only one listed on the tee sheet for the entire day!
 I pretty much had the course to myself and I was able to tee off around 9:30 to try and make the most of the weather window.
 I got some light sprinkles here and there, some heavy winds at points and other times when it was calm with bright blue skies.
 It didn’t start raining heavily again until I was finishing on the 18th hole, so I got the round in just in time.
 I did see another single heading up to the 1st tee when I was on the 9th hole, so he wasn’t quite as fortunate with his timing.

 Yocha Dehe lives up to the hype.
 It’s a very beautiful course that’s also very fun and challenging.
 It was very soggy out there today with heavy, heavy rains all last night.
-Otherwise, the fairways are pretty much immaculate right now.
-The rough was gorgeous–medium depth and punishing with the wet conditions.
-The greens are also in great shape.
-They are receptive, deceptive and smooth (other than the many earthworms that were up on the surface because of all the rain).
+Otherwise, the fairways were pretty much immaculate.
+The rough was gorgeous—medium depth and punishing with the wet conditions.
+The greens were also in great shape.
+They were receptive, deceptive and smooth (other than the many earthworms that were up on the surface because of all the rain).
 Considering this is their “off-season,” I was amazed how lush and green it was out there.
 Very impressive.
 The sand traps were in pretty rough shape because of the heavy rains, but luckily I was able to avoid them all day.
-The staff and service are excellent and this is a top-notch facility all the way around.
+The staff and service were excellent and this is a top-notch facility all the way around.